codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/github-container-registry.md

 Notice:

 * The `registry: github-container-registry` property in the `build` step, which is the name of the registry that you set-up in the previous step
-* The fact that we push multiple Docker tags in a single step; you can define all tags in the `build` step
+* The fact that we push multiple Docker tags in a single step; you can define all tags in the `build` step.
-* The prefix `anais-codefresh/react-article-display` so that the final image is compliant with GitHub naming.

 After the pipeline has finished the Docker tags can also be seen in the GitHub packages section of the repository.